dfinity/motoko-base/doc/design.md

   - `some`, `all`: check for existential or universal property

-* In addition to the above higher-order functions, keyed collections can provide variants where the parameter function takes both key and value:
+* In addition to the above higher-order functions, keyed collections can provide variants where the parameter function takes a `(key, value)` pair:

   - `applyEntries`
   - `transformEntries`
-  - `foldEntriesLeft`, `foldEntriesRight`
+  - `foldEntries`, `foldEntriesLeft`, `foldEntriesRight`
   - `filterEntries`
   - `findEntry`
   - `someEntry`, `allEntries`